pairshaped/curlingio-docs/docs/getting-started/best-practices.md

 Individual registration has multiple benefits:

 1. You can accurately capture membership and affiliation fees per member per season.
-Curling I/O will remember which fees a curler has already paid each season and they won't be charged more than once.
+Curling IO will remember which fees a curler has already paid each season and they won't be charged more than once.
 Alternatively, with team registrations, if these fees are embedded within team prices, you will *double dip* when one of your members is in multiple leagues.
 2. Addons like lockers can be associated with individual curlers when they register for their leagues.
 3. You can still gather team and position information simply by asking for the team or skip name and their position.
-Curling I/O will later make team recommendations based on these fields if you are using our league management features.
+Curling IO will later make team recommendations based on these fields if you are using our league management features.
 4. Through the use of discounts and custom fields you can still offer individual discounts based on team size.
 For example, you can ask if it's a 5 person team and offer a 20% off discount for each individual who selects it.

 ### Team Size Discounts